trifonnt/generator-jhipster-vuejs/README.md

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
 > JHipster module, jHipster generator for vuejs client side

+# For now if you want to use this module, you have to install the generator-jhipster-x module with yarn/npm which is a fork of generator-jhipster

 # Introduction

 This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.